samsmithnz/DotNetCensus/README.md

 `dotnet census -o samsmithnz -r dotnetcensus -u samsmithnz -p <PAT_TOKEN>`

-### To download results from a GitHub Organization or Owner (personal account), omit the `-r` argument.
+### To download results from a GitHub Organization or Owner (personal account), omit the `-r` argument and use the -d argument.
 Note that this is an experimental feature, and currently only downloads the first 30 repos...
 - Add the `-o` argument with the GitHub owner or organiation
 - Add the `-u` argument with the GitHub user
 - Add the `-p` argument with the GitHub PAT Token password
+- Add the `-d` argument with the directory to clone the repos to

 Note: For large organizations, this will time out.
 Open to solutions on how to handle this better.
 For example, to download results from this organization: